Chanapato/Data-Analyst-Portfolio/Excel/Readme.md

 - **Inventory Efficiency Audit:** I cross-referenced Manufacturing Lead Times against Units Sold to pinpoint "Dead Capital."
 This identifies products that tie up company cash for over 12 weeks without providing a high enough sales volume to justify the warehouse space.

-- **Quality & Design Review:** I analyzed Regional Return Rates to uncover hidden costs.
+- **Quality & Design Review:** I analysed Regional Return Rates to uncover hidden costs.
 By identifying factories with return rates over 6%, the business can determine if a product has a high return, it is a sign of a quality issue at the factory or a flaw in the design.

 - **Automated Action Status (Nested IFs):** I built a status system that automatically flags a product as "Critical" if it fails two tests: sales below 50 units and a lead time exceeding 10 weeks.